 These supplements are available as powders that you mix with water and drink, or as caplets that are either chewable or meant to be swallowed whole with a glass of water.
 Tummy Fiber Acacia Senegal is pure soluble fiber - most other brands contain fillers, binders, sweeteners, or other added ingredients.

-If you're at all prone to bloating or gas (and many folks with IBS are), please avoid both psyllium - also called isphagula - and inulin (the main ingredients in Metamucil, Konsyl, Fybogel, Fibersure, FiberChoice, and Canadian Benefiber).
-The insoluble fiber in psyllium and the very rapid fermentation of inulin in the gut can seriously worsen bloating and gas in some people with IBS.
+If you're at all prone to bloating or gas (and many folks with IBS are), please avoid both psyllium (also called isphagula), inulin, and FOS.
+These are often found in Metamucil, Konsyl, Fybogel, Fibersure, FiberChoice, and Canadian Benefiber.
+The insoluble fiber in psyllium and the very rapid fermentation of inulin and FOS in the gut can seriously worsen bloating and gas in some people with IBS.
 Try another soluble fiber variety (particularly prebiotic Heather's Tummy Fiber™, which has been found to have excellent gastrointestinal tolerance and to increase good gut flora) instead.

 Also, be aware that the sugar-free versions of the soluble fiber supplements such as Metamucil, Citrucel, and FiberChoice can contain artificial sweeteners, which can trigger diarrhea, gas, and cramps.
 In addition, citric acid is often added to orange-flavored supplements such as Citrucel and Metamucil, and this can cause acid reflux in susceptible people (though it may not bother IBS).
 Finally, many brands add artificial flavors, colors, and additives, particularly Citrucel, Metamucil, and the fruit flavored varieties of Benefiber, which are of no benefit to your gut whatsoever and carry the risk of causing GI upsets.